 Lumbosacral transitional vertebrae (LSTV) are a relatively common variant and can be seen in ~25% (range 15-35%) of the general population 1-3.
 Non-recognition of this variant and/or poor description in the report can lead to operations or procedures performed at the wrong level.
 Depending on ...

 Block vertebra is a type of vertebral anomaly where there is a failure of separation of two or more adjacent vertebral bodies.
+It is an anatomic variant.
 Pathology In a block vertebra, there is partial or complete fusion of adjacent vertebral bodies.
-Associations there is a frequent association with hemivertebrae/abse...
+Associations hemivertebrae/absent vertebr...

-Accessory ossicles are secondary ossification centres that are separate from the adjacent bone.
+Accessory ossicles are secondary ossification centers that remain separate from the adjacent bone.
 They are usually round or ovoid in shape, occur in typical locations and have well defined smooth cortical margins on all sides.
-In most cases, they are congenital in origin, although they may occur ...
+In most cases, they are congenital in origin, although they may occ...

 Abnormal renal rotation